felipeasop/turing_machine/README.md

 ### Passo 1: Abrir o Terminal

-Abra a sua ferramenta de linha de comando preferida (Terminal, PowerShell, Prompt de Comando, etc.).
+Abra a linha de comando.

 ### Passo 2: Navegar até à Pasta do Projeto